isomerpages/ogp-buildforgood/index.md

           url: ""
   - infopic:
       title: A month-long citizen hackathon
-      description: From tackling scams and environmental problems to healthcare and employment issues, discover more about the solutions aimed at building a better Singapore.
+      description: Build solutions to tackle issues in Singapore that you feel strongly about.
-      button: explore projects
+      button: be a builder
-      url: /projects/basecamp/
+      url: /builder
       alt: Image alt text
       image: /images/projects3.png
   - textcards: